 Container facilities are located at NCB 5 and NCB 6 on the north side of Port Canaveral.
-NCB 6 is serviced by two (2) ship to shore cranes, reference Section 900 for additional crane information.

 RULE 240: RAILROAD FACILITIES

 The Port is served by the Florida East Coast Railroad through the Cocoa rail car facility and by Norfolk Southern via a multi-purpose terminal in Titusville.